Death by Sitting

 A Nice Track Record

 I had a similar experience this summer with the Aston Zagato’s direct competitor.
-This particular Ferrari 250 SWB defined “impeccable,” with a good number of concours trophies garnered over the past three years; this included a second in class at Pebble, and several of the highest awards at Florida’s annual Ferrari mecca—the Cavallino meet in January.
+The Ferrari 250 SWB seen below defined “impeccable,” with a good number of concours trophies garnered over the past three years; this included a second in class at Pebble, and several of the highest awards at Florida’s annual Ferrari mecca—the Cavallino meet in January.

 Then, after a couple of hours, the Ferrari’s first extended drive in probably three years paid off.
 The suspension became limber, the steering tactile and lighter, and the brakes now exhibited a progressive grab that matched the amount of effort pressing the pedal.
 That magnificent V12 was coming alive, pulling with more vigor, and revving that much easier.
 A proper tune up would have had it really singing, but the whole experience was enough to remind me of why Ferrari’s stupendous SWB remains one of my benchmark cars.